European pilchard, Sardine, Pilchard

 European Sardine (Sardina pilchardus) is overfished in some areas whilst they are not fully exploited in other areas.
 The most recent data shows increasing catching trends.
 Although there are several improvements regarding stock, limited data leaves this fishery under risk of uncertainty.2.
 How was it caught or farmed?

 European Sardine are distributed in the Northeast Atlantic Ocean and Mediterranean Sea.
 In the Atlantic, sardine extends along the continental shelf from the Celtic Sea and the North Sea to Senegal, with residual populations off the Azores, Madeira, and the Canary Islands.
-Sardine is also found in the Mediterranean and the Black Seas.
-Two stocks are considered in EU Atlantic waters: Northern stock (ICES Subareas VII and VIII.a,b,d) fished mainly by France and Spain, and Southern stock (ICES Subarea VIII c and Division IX.a) fished by Spain and Portugal.
+Sardines are also found in the Mediterranean and the Black Seas.
+Two stocks are considered in EU Atlantic waters: Northern stock (ICES Subareas VII and VIII.a,b,d) and Southern stock (ICES Subarea VIII c and Division IX.a).
 In both regions the stock is managed under the Common Fisheries Policy (CFP) of the European Union.Morocco

-European pilchard are fished around the coastline of Morocco (FAO 34) extending towards the Mediterranean Sea and imported into South Africa.
-Management is considered to be unknown as no definitive management plan has been defined for the whole fishing region (subdivided into three areas namely A, B, and C).
+European pilchards are fished around the coastline of Morocco ( FAO 34) extending towards the Mediterranean Sea and imported into South Africa.
+Management is unknown as no definitive management plan has been defined for the whole fishing region (subdivided into three areas namely A, B, and C).
 There are indications that at least one of the fishing areas (Area C) has a management plan, which includes the use of a Total Allowable Catch (TAC) limitation although the effectiveness of the plan remains unknown.Spain & Portugal

-European Sardine are caught in Spain (FAO 27 – ICES subareas VIIIa, ICES VIIIb, ICES VIIId) and imported into South Africa..
-Management is considered largely effective.
+European Sardine are caught in Spain (FAO 27 ) (ICES subareas VIIIa, ICES VIIIb, ICES VIIId).
+Management is considered effective.
 Still, there are some open issues such as common dolphin bycatch.